twcook/AxiusMEM/docs/quickstart.rst

 Set Environment Variables
 -------------------------

-Before running any AxiusMEM code, set the following environment variables so the library can connect to your Jena Fuseki triplestore.
+Before running any AxiusMEM™ code, set the following environment variables so the library can connect to your Jena Fuseki triplestore.

 **Option 1: Using a .env file (recommended)**